 During the Victorian era, people were taught how to swim on land.
-The thinking was that those who learned the art of swimming before hitting the water would be better prepared.
-It also was thought to instill confidence in individuals who were frightened of the water.
+They believed those who learned swimming techniques before hitting the water would be better prepared.
+This method also was thought to instill confidence in individuals who were frightened of the water.

-Students often were suspended by wires, laid stomach down on stools or used swimming machines for their lessons.
+Students were suspended by wires, laid stomach down on stools or used swimming machines for their lessons.

 Lessons also included how to rescue a drowning person.

 Here are some examples of early 20th century swimming costumes: